The $\beta$-Delaunay tessellation I: Description of the model and geometry of typical cells: Introduction

 The goal of the present paper (which is the first in a series of papers) is to show that these constructions do indeed lead to well-defined stationary random tessellation of $\RR^{d-1}$ and to study their geometric properties.
 Moreover and in parallel to the construction of the $\beta$-Delaunay tessellation we introduce the concept of a $\beta'$-Delaunay tessellation $\cD_{\beta}'$ (together with its dual $\beta'$-Voronoi tessellation $\cV_\beta'$), whose construction is based on a Poisson point process $\eta_\beta'$ on the product space $\RR^{d-1}\times (-\infty,0)$ with intensity measure $\text{const}\cdot (-h)^{-\beta}\,\dint v\dint h$ for $\beta>(d+1)/2$.
 A realization of the Poisson point process $\eta_\beta'$ for $d=3$ is shown on the right panel of Figure~\ref{fig:beta_d=3}, while the paraboloid hull process in the case $d=2$ is shown in Figure~\ref{fig:betaprime_d=2}.

 Whenever possible, we will develop our results for both, $\beta$ and $\beta'$, random tessellation models in parallel.
 In particular, we are interested in what is known as the typical cell of $\cD_\beta$ and $\cD_\beta'$.
 Intuitively, one can think of such a cell as a randomly chosen cell, which is selected independently of its size and shape.
 More generally, we shall study volume-power weighted typical cells, where the weight is certain power $\nu$ of the volume.
-One of our main contributions is a precise distributional characterization of the weighted typical cell of $\cD_\beta$ and $\cD_\beta'$.
-Very remarkably, this provides a link between the $\beta$-and $\beta'$-Delaunay tessellation and the class of $\beta$-polytopes and $\beta'$-polytopes, which was under intensive investigation in recent times, see, for example, \cite{GKT17,kabluchko_formula,KTT,beta_polytopes}.
-More precisely, we will prove that the weighted typical cell of $\cD_\beta$ and $\cD_\beta'$ is a randomly rescaled volume-power weighted $\beta$- or $\beta'$-simplex, respectively.
-This opens a way to study the geometry and the combinatorial properties of the typical cells of $\cD_\beta$ and $\cD_\beta'$.
-Among our results are explicit formulas for the moments of the volume as well as probabilistic representations in terms of independent gamma- and beta-distributed random variables.
+One of our main contributions is {Theorem \ref{theo:typical_cell_stoch_rep}, which gives} a precise distributional characterization of the weighted typical cell of $\cD_\beta$ and $\cD_\beta'$.
+In particular, we will prove that the weighted typical cell of $\cD_\beta$ and $\cD_\beta'$ is a randomly rescaled volume-power weighted $\beta$- or $\beta'$-simplex, respectively {(see Remark \ref{rem:rep_typical}), which also explains the names of the models}. {Very remarkably, this provides a new link between the $\beta$-and $\beta'$-Delaunay tessellation and the class of $\beta$-polytopes and $\beta'$-polytopes, which was under intensive investigation in recent times, see, for example, \cite{GKT17,kabluchko_formula,KTT,beta_polytopes}, and also Remark \ref{rem:BetaPolytopes} below.
+It opens a way to study the geometry and the combinatorial properties of the typical cells of $\cD_\beta$ and $\cD_\beta'$.} Among our results are explicit formulas for the moments of the volume as well as probabilistic representations in terms of independent gamma- and beta-distributed random variables.
 We also compute explicitly the $j$-face intensities and determine the expected angle sums of weighted typical cells.